Ulthanex/BOD_Unity_Game/README.md

 ## Adding Your bot
 1. Open Assets/AgentsSubmission folder.
 2. Duplicate (and rename) the SampleTeam.prefub file.
 This prefub will be your team.
-3. Drag & drop the prefub of an agent to one or more elements of the Team Members array, located on the TeamMembers component of your team's prefub.
+3. Drag & drop the prefab of an agent to one or more elements of the Team Members array, located on the TeamMembers component of your team's prefub.
 Make sure all array elements are populated.
 4. Drag & drop your team to either variable of the TeamSubmissions component of the SubmissionsHere gameobject.
 Make sure there is a team allocated at each of the variables.
 5. Press play!!!